Jontay Porter: College career

-Porter made his season debut on November 10, 2017, in a 74–59 win over Iowa State University.
+Porter, five days before his 18th birthday, made his season debut on November 10, 2017, in a 74–59 win over Iowa State University.
 Three days after his debut, he recorded 11 points and 8 rebounds in a blowout 99–55 win over Wagner College.
 One week later, Porter recorded his first collegiate double-double with 11 points and 11 rebounds in a 67–62 win over Emporia State University.
 On January 10, 2018, Porter made his first start of the season for Missouri, recording a double-double of 15 points and 10 rebounds in a 68–56 win over the University of Georgia.
-Porter would continue starting for the team during the next five games before returning to the bench for the rest of the season.
+Porter continued starting for the team during the next five games before returning to the bench for the rest of the season.
 On February 27, Porter scored a season-high 24 points to go with a team-leading 7 rebounds and 6 assists in a 74–66 win over Vanderbilt University.
 In his last game of the season, he started for Missouri in the NCAA Tournament.
-On April 5, Porter announced he would enter the 2018 NBA Draft alongside his brother.
-However, unlike Michael Porter Jr., he would enter the draft without hiring an agent first, thus allowing him the possibility to return to Missouri for another year if he so chooses.
-On the May 30 draft day deadline, Porter decided to return to Missouri instead of entering the NBA Draft early.
+On April 5, Porter announced he would enter the 2018 NBA draft alongside his brother.
+However, unlike Michael Porter Jr., he entered the draft without hiring an agent first, thus allowing him the possibility to return to Missouri for another year if he was willing to do so.
+On the May 30 draft day deadline, Porter decided to return to Missouri instead of entering the NBA Draft early where he was seen as a likely first round pick, possibly joining his brother Michael in the lottery had he stayed in.
+Porter was seen as potential lottery pick for the 2019 NBA draft.

-On October 21, 2018, it was announced that Porter would miss his sophomore season after tearing both his ACL and MCL in a scrimmage.
+On October 21, 2018, it was announced that Porter would miss his sophomore season after tearing both the ACL and MCL in his right knee during a scrimmage.
 While rehabilitating, Porter tore his ACL again on March 23, 2019.
-Despite the injury, Porter entered his name for the 2019 NBA Draft as one of 233 early-entrant participants.
+Despite the injury and Porter's stock plummeting, Porter entered his name for the 2019 NBA draft as one of 233 early-entrant participants.
 Porter was also one of 66 original participants included in the 2019 NBA Draft Combine.
-By May 30, Porter left his name in the 2019 NBA draft's entry pool.
+89 players removed their names from draft consideration at the May 30 deadline, but Porter chose to remain eligible in the 2019 NBA draft's entry pool.
+After his injuries, Porter was seen as a late first round or second round pick.